plusjade/jekyll-bootstrap/_posts/api/2011-11-30-template-data-api.md

 ---
 layout : post
 categories : api
-tags : [templating, liquid]
+tags : [learn, templating, liquid] description : |
+  The Template data API is a comprehensive list of all data accessible in templates via the Liquid templating language.
 ---

-The Template data API is a comprehensive list of all data accessible in templates through using the Liquid templating language.
-The next lesson will focus on [accessing Jekyll data via Liquid]({{page.previous.url}})

 ## Global Page/Post Data